sookinoby/generative-models/README.md

  </html>"
  ```

 Suppose we need to train a model to generate prediction for auto complete feature for our latest super awesome text editor using deep learnig model.
 The model should remember long term dependiences like start tag <html> should be closed in the end.
-A convolution neural network does not have provision to remember long term context/information.
+A convolution neural network / feed forward neural network does not have provision to remember long term context/information.
+It cannot model input that is form of sequence (i.e. ordering a follow b) or time dependent.
 A RNN can remember the context by passing along the hidden state.

-# Inutiton behind RNN.
+# Inutiton behind simple RNN.

 Manu figure (3)

 Let us consider a problem of predicting the 4th character given the first 2 characters.
 We can design a simple neural network as shown below ![Alt text](images/unRolled_rnn.png?raw=true "Unrolled RNN").

   This is basically feed forward network where the weights WI(green arrow), WH(Yello arrrow) are shared between some of the layers.
-This is an unrolled version of RNN  and this type of RNN are generally refered as many to one RNN, since N inputs (3 character) are used to predict one character.
+This is an unrolled version of a simple RNN  and this type of RNN are generally refered as many to one RNN, since N inputs (3 character) are used to predict one character.
 This model can be designed in MxNet as follows

   ```python
 class UnRolledRNN_Model(Block):